MionaSHEN/BitWeaving-S/README.md

 # BitWeaving-S
 ## Overview
-A simple implementation of BitWeaving, a technique that exploits the parallelism available at the bit level in modern processors.
+A simple C++ implementation of BitWeaving, a technique that exploits the parallelism available at the bit level in modern processors.
 BitWeaving operates on multiple bits of data in a single cycle, processing bits from different columns in each cycle.
 For more details, please refer to [the BitWeaving Paper](https://dl.acm.org/doi/10.1145/2463676.2465322).
 ## Usage
 Just compile and run.
 ```